-10. The decision making process
+9. The decision making process

-At the end of the consultation period the Authority, or a relevant committee of the Authority, will determine whether the consultation exercise was sufficient in scale and scope.
+At the end of the consultation period the Combined Fire Authority, or a relevant Committee of the Authority, will determine whether the consultation exercise was sufficient in scale and scope.

-A report on the consultation exercise will be presented to the Authority, or a relevant committee of the Authority which will include a summary of statistical results and feedback and views offered.
-This will include an updated Equality Impact Assessment.
+A report on the consultation exercise will be presented to the Combined Fire Authority, or a relevant committee of the Authority which will include a summary of statistical results and views offered.
+This will include the updated Equality Impact Assessment.

 Consultation rarely concludes in a single opinion and elected members will make their own judgements about the weight to be given to different views alongside other factors such as financial cost, environmental impact and professional experience and advice.
-However, all consultation responses will be available to the Authority, or a relevant committee of the Authority, before associated democratic decisions are taken.
+However, all consultation responses will be available to the Combined Fire Authority, or a relevant committee of the Authority, before associated democratic decisions are taken.

-11. Feedback and evaluation
+10. Feedback and evaluation

-Decisions made about proposals that have been the subject of public consultation will be conveyed via the Service's communications channels, including news release to the media when this is considered necessary or proportionate.
+Decisions made about proposals that have been the subject of public consultation will be communicated on the Service's digital media channels and via news release to the press.
 More detailed feedback will be made available to consultation participants directly or through the Service's website, depending on the extent of their involvement with the consultation.